 - 2005, DARPA Grand Challenge: Stanley, an autonomous vehicle developed by Stanford University’s Racing Team, wins the DARPA Grand Challenge, successfully navigating a 132-mile desert course without human assistance.

-- 2011, Watson Wins Jeopardy!: IBM’s Watson defeats two human champions in a televised game of Jeopardy!.
-Although Watson did not use deep learning and neural networks — it had a one-off software architecture specialized for question-answering — it showcased the power of NLP and led to surging interest in AI.
+- 2011, Watson wins Jeopardy!: IBM’s Watson defeats two human champions in a televised game of Jeopardy!.
+Although Watson did not use deep learning and neural networks—it had a one-off software architecture specialized for question-answering—it showcased the power of NLP and led to surging interest in AI.

 - 2011, Siri: Apple introduces Siri, a virtual assistant that uses speech recognition and NLP to interact with users and perform simple tasks on iOS devices.